djragsdale/ship/README.md

 ## Outstanding Issues

+- ELSE.
+Else blocks within IF blocks are not currenlty being parsed.
 - Array methods.
 Accessing individual elements of an array.
 Getting length of an array.
 - String methods.
 Accessing individual characters within a string.
 Converting characters to a string.
-Concatenating strings.
+String interpolation.
+  - `"something"->len` - float 9
+  - `"something"->char [2]` - char 'm'
+  - `'m'->str` - string "m"
+  - `"something"->str [4]` - string "thing"
+  - `"something"->str [0, 4]` - string "some"
 - Strong typing.
 Much like CoBOL, SHIP will have strong typing that must be declared at declaration.
 This includes array max lengths.
 - STRUCT.
 Grouping data together.
 Only properties, no methods.
 - Struct methods.
 Accessing properties